crotty-d/BapReduce/README.md

 **Mapper (map.sh \[arg1\] \[arg2\])**

 * The arguments are assigned to the variables, ‘file’ (file to map) and ‘column’ (attribute, i.e. column number, to target).
-* Isolate (cut command) the all instances of the target key (i.e. all of the corresponding column) in the file to a temporary file (<filename>_instances) in the 'instance_lists' directory.
+* Isolate (cut command) the all instances of the target attribute (i.e. all of the corresponding column) in the file to a temporary file (<filename>_instances) in the 'instance_lists' directory.
-* Read through the <filenaname>_instances file line-by-line and output contents to appropriate key files# (one per instance) using write_key_file.sh script.
+* Read through the <filename>_instances file line-by-line and extract its contents into a number of key files according to the instance value (key), i.e. one file for each key, using write_key_file.sh script.
 * Send key to job master via map_pipe.
 * Alert job master and log that the file has been mapped.

 **Reducer (reduce.sh \[arg1\])**

-* Take in file containing all instances of key as the argument and assign to the variable ‘key_file’.
+* Take in a key file (contains all instances of that key) as the argument and assign to the variable ‘key_file’.
 * Count key instances (lines in key_file).
 * Send key and count to job master via the reduce_pipe.

+**Mutex

+p.sh and v.sh respectively lock and unlock critical sections of the above scripts during concurrent writing to files or named pipes